 (END AUDIO CLIP)

-Melania Trump’s reference to the idea that former President Barack Obama had a family separation policy is misleading, however.
+Mrs. Trump's reference to the idea that former President Barack Obama had a family separation policy is misleading, however.
 Family separation was not a federal requirement prior to the Trump administration.
 The Obama administration built cages that have housed children who have crossed the U.S.-Mexico border.
-However, photographs of the cages from his time in office depicted unaccompanied minors who crossed the border without parents or guardians, which is different from children being separated from their families by the United States government.
+However, photographs of the cages from his time in office depicted unaccompanied minors who crossed the border without parents or guardians, which was different from children being separated from their families by the United States government.

-Another claim that surfaced in 2020 about first lady Melania Trump and Christmas is that she purportedly said “2020 marks the final holiday season for the Trump White House.”
+Another claim that surfaced in 2020 about first lady and Christmas is that she purportedly said "2020 marks the final holiday season for the Trump White House."
 This was false, however, as the website that promoted the misleading quote was not an official government website.